 Actually, the @Generated and @GeneratedColumn annotations are defined in terms of a more generic and user-extensible framework for handling attribute values generated in Java, or by the database.
+So let's drop down a layer, and see how that works.

-7.5.
+8.5.
 User-defined generators